Ultrahigh threshold nonstabilizer nonlinear quantum error correcting code: Pauli errors

 We note that single qubit errors do not create a transition from $ s = N/2 $ to lower spins $ s < N/2 - 1$, as can be seen from (\ref{dfactors}).
-Hence the $ s = N/2 $ and the $ s = N/2 - 1$ are the only spaces that need to be considered.
-With multiple errors, of course it is possible for the states in the $ s = N/2 - 1$ sector to transition down to $ s = N/2 - 2$ and so on.
-However, the properties of these are the same as what have been analyzed above.
+Hence the $ s = N/2 $ and the $ s = N/2 - 1$ are the only spaces that need to be considered. { There is a similar effect exploited in permutation-invariant codes where single Pauli errors create transitions out of the completely symmetric sector \cite{ouyang2014permutation,ouyang2026theory}. }With multiple errors, of course it is possible for the states in the $ s = N/2 - 1$ sector to transition down to $ s = N/2 - 2$ and so on.
 For this reason, we expect the spinor code to be an approximate nonlinear QEC for Pauli errors, improving as $ N $ is increased.
 We note here that the way that $ z$-errors occurs is similar to the idealized errors (\ref{protoerror}).
 In both cases the $ m $ quantum number is unchanged and the spin $ s $ only changes by one unit.
 The primary difference, in the context of the spinor code, is the presence of the deformation factors which affect the distribution of the states.

+{ We thus conclude that on a per error basis, } the effect on the errors on spin coherent states are modest and diminish with $ N $. { We however note that as $ N $ is increased, the prevelance of single qubit errors also increases as $ N $.
+Thus although increasing $ N $ generally has an $ O(1/N) $ effect on the encoded state, this diminishing effect is countered by a factor $ N $ increase in probability of the error occurring.
+This requires an analysis that takes into account of multiple errors, which we study further in Sec. \ref{sec:threshold}. }